 Trusted in some of the world’s most challenging environments FireHUD’s rugged, easy-to-use biometric solution provides industry leaders the ability to monitor the largest teams, doing the toughest jobs, over the longest distances.

 The BioTrac Platform is purpose built for teams that perform demanding jobs and allows for a holistic view on how a workforce is doing at the personnel, worksite and organization levels.
-Especially important in the field of industrial hygiene is knowing heart rate, Threshold Limit Values (TLV) and core temperatures in real time.
+Especially important in the field of industrial hygiene is knowing heart rate, exertion and core temperatures in real time.

 “The safety industry continues to see more innovative and robust products and services added to the market each year,” Occupational Health & Safety Editor Sydny Shepard said.
 “This contest is just one of the many ways we have highlighted outstanding industrial hygiene products.
 It is our hope in these continuously trying times that the Industrial Hygiene Awards will bring more information, awareness and safety to employers and employees.”